 We teach the Bible so students will know God, the history of God's people, who Jesus is, and understand how they should live their lives to please and serve Him.
 Students are engaged in Scripture memory, prayer, and worship daily.
-Teaching units include; God Made My World, God Cares for Me, God Sent Jesus, God Teaches Me, God Gives Me Friends, God Helps Me, creation, the fruit of the Spirit, friendship, forgiveness, prayer, the plan of salvation, and following Him.
+Teaching units include; God tells his great story in the Bible, God's Word is truth, God loves everyone, Everyone needs to come to a saving faith in Jesus, Christ-like behavior, evangelism, ministry, stewardship, and apologetics are all applications of spiritual growth in Christ, and Bible study, prayer, and worship are disciplines for spiritual growth.